core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 Automatic configuration SHOULD only be done from a trusted source.

 ## Discovery by Resource Type
-For discovery of a the DoC resource through a link mechanism that allows describing a resource type (e.g., the Resource Type Attribute in {{-core-link-format}}), this document introduces the resource type "core.dns".
+For discovery of the DoC resource through a link mechanism that allows describing a resource type (e.g., the Resource Type attribute in {{-core-link-format}}), this document introduces the resource type "core.dns".
 It can be used to identify a generic DNS resolver that is available to the client.

 ## Discovery using SVCB Resource Records or DNR
 A DoC server can also be discovered using SVCB Resource Records (RR) {{-svcb}} {{-svcb-dns}} or DNR Service Parameters {{-dnr}}.
 {{-coap-dtls-alpn}} provides solutions to discover CoAP over (D)TLS servers using the "alpn" SvcParam.
-{{-core-dnr}} provides a problem statement for service bindings discovery for OSCORE and EDHOC.
+{{-core-dnr}} provides a problem statement for service bindings discovery for OSCORE {{-oscore}} and Ephemeral Diffie-Hellman Over COSE (EDHOC) {{-edhoc}}.

 This document specifies "docpath" as a single-valued SvcParamKey whose value MUST be a CBOR sequence of 0 or more text strings (see